romanbican/roles/README.md

 ### Inheritance

-There are two methods of role inheritance, permission based, and role based.
+There are two methods of inheritance; permission based, and role based.
 The default is permission based.
 But can be changed easily in the config.

 > If you don't want the inheritance feature in you application, simply ignore the `level` and `parent_id` parameter when you're creating roles.